peter88213/novelyst_aeon2/README.md

 # aeon2yw_novelyst

-An aeon2yw_novelyst plugin for novelyst.
+An *Aeon Timeline 2* converter plugin for novelyst.

 For more information, see the [project homepage](https://peter88213.github.io/aeon2yw_novelyst) with description and download instructions.